bussolon/selfnote/README.md

 ### Core Functionality

+*   **Multi-User Support:** A full user authentication system allows multiple users to register and manage their own private set of notes.
+*   **Secure Passwords:** User passwords are never stored in plain text.
+They are securely hashed and salted using modern standards.
 *   **SQLite Backend:** All notes are stored in a simple, single-file SQLite database (`notes.db`).
 *   **Rich Metadata:** Each note includes a title, content, category, and multiple tags.
-*   **Unique IDs:** Notes are identified by UUIDs, ensuring portability and scalability.
 *   **Markdown-Friendly:** Note content is treated as Markdown, allowing for rich text formatting.

 ### Command-Line Interface (CLI)

-The CLI is designed for speed and power, allowing you to manage your notes without leaving the terminal.
+The CLI is designed for speed and power, allowing you to manage notes for any user without leaving the terminal.

+*   **User-Context Aware:** All commands are performed on behalf of a specific user, specified via the `--username` flag or a `SELFNOTE_USER` environment variable.
-*   **Full CRUD:** Create, view, edit, and delete notes.
+*   **Full CRUD:** Create, view, edit, and delete notes for the specified user.
 *   **External Editor Integration:** Create and edit notes in your favorite terminal editor (`micro` by default).
-*   **Powerful Listing:** List the latest notes, or filter the list by category.
-*   **Advanced Search:**
-    *   Full-text search across all note titles and content.
-    *   Filter notes by a specific tag.
+*   **Powerful Listing & Search:** List, filter, and search notes belonging to the specified user.
 *   **Markdown Export:** Save any note to a portable Markdown file with a Pandoc-compatible YAML frontmatter header.
-*   **Interactive Prompts:** Smart prompts guide you to select existing categories or create new ones on the fly.

 ### Web Interface

-The web UI provides a clean, convenient, and visually accessible way to manage your notes.
+The web UI provides a clean, secure, and visually accessible way to manage your notes.

+*   **Full Authentication Flow:** Users can register, log in, and log out.
+All note-related pages are protected and require a login.
-*   **Full CRUD:** A complete web interface for creating, reading, updating, and deleting notes.
+*   **Full CRUD:** A complete web interface for creating, reading, updating, and deleting your own notes.
 *   **Responsive Layout:** A clean and simple interface that works on different screen sizes.
-*   **Full-Text Search:** A search bar in the navigation allows you to find notes from any page.
+*   **Full-Text & Tag Search:** A search bar and clickable tags allow for easy discovery of your notes.
-*   **Category Suggestions:** The category field suggests existing categories as you type, helping maintain consistency.
+*   **Category Suggestions:** The category field suggests your existing categories as you type.
-*   **Pug Templating:** Built with the Pug templating engine for clean and maintainable views.

 ## Installation